johntao/vim-reimagination/Notes.md

   - one of the reason that we cannot set _width as readonly is that we use LINQ in the algorithm
   - which delegate the execution of those statements to some other place
   - which means the _width is no longer readonly (i.e. only scoped in fields and constructor)

+## about cross platform

+- we should probably abstract the console renderer